d1aboilik/termint-wifi/README.md

 * Components are very cheap, and you have a few options to select the ESP8266 microcontroller
 * Can be powered from microUSB or internal 12V source (recommended free fan header)
 * Easily accessible pin headers for potential new features
-* Made with THT and superior SMD components, to allow soldering by hand with average tools
+* Made with THT and mostly superior SMD components, to allow soldering by hand with average tools
 * Can link to non-x86 RS-232 capable devices as well

 ## Technical details